Alexei Navalny: Other cases

-In late December 2012 Russia's federal Investigative Committee asserted that Allekt, an advertising company headed by Navalny, defrauded the Union of Right Forces (SPS) political party in 2007 by taking 100 million rubles ($3.2 million) payment for advertising and failing to honor its contract.
+In late December 2012, the Investigative Committee of Russia asserted that Allekt, an advertising company headed by Navalny, defrauded the Union of Right Forces (SPS) political party in 2007 by taking 100 million rubles ($3.2 million) payment for advertising and failing to honor its contract.
 If charged and convicted, Navalny could be jailed for up to 10 years.
-"Nothing of the sort happened—he committed no robbery", Leonid Gozman, a former SPS official, was quoted as saying.
-Earlier in December, "the Investigative Committee charged […] Navalny and his brother Oleg with embezzling 55 million rubles ($1.76 million) in 2008–2011 while working in a postal business".
-Navalny, who denied the allegations in the two previous cases, sought to laugh off news of the third inquiry with a tweet stating "Fiddlesticks […]".
+Leonid Gozman, a former SPS official, was quoted as saying: "Nothing of the sort happened—he committed no robbery".
+Earlier in December, as reported by the BBC, "the Investigative Committee charged [...]
+Navalny and his brother Oleg with embezzling 55 million rubles ($1.76 million) in 2008–2011 while working in a postal business".
+Navalny, who denied the allegations in the two previous cases, sought to laugh off news of the third inquiry with a tweet stating "Fiddlesticks".
 In April 2020, Yandex search engine started artificially placing negative commentary about Navalny on the top positions in its search results for his name.
 Yandex declared this was part of an "experiment" and returned to presenting organic search results.

 Navalny alleged that Russian billionaire and businessman Yevgeny Prigozhin was linked to a company called Moskovsky Shkolnik (Moscow schoolboy) that had supplied poor quality food to schools which had caused a dysentery outbreak.
 In April 2019, Moskovsky Shkolnik filed a lawsuit against Navalny.
 In October 2019, the Moscow Arbitration Court ordered Navalny to pay 29.2 million rubles.
 Navalny said that "Cases of dysentery were proven using documents.
 But it's us that has to pay."
+By April 2019, Navalny had won six complaints against Russian authorities in the ECHR for a total of €225,000.
 Prigozhin was quoted by the press service of his catering company Concord Management and Consulting on 25 August 2020 as saying that he intended to enforce a court decision that required Navalny, his associate Lyubov Sobol and his Anti-Corruption Foundation to pay 88 million rubles in damages to the Moskovsky Shkolnik company over a video investigation.

-By 2019 Navalny had won six complaints against Russian authorities in the ECHR for a total of €225,000.